- Amazon’s Q2 financial results come in significantly stronger than expected.

 Shares of the company jumped about 5% in extended trading on Thursday.
 At £2,443 per share, Amazon is currently just under 70% up year to date in the stock market after recovering from a low of £1,278 per share in March.
 It is now exchanging hands at a record-high in the stock market.
 Learn more about how to choose winning stocks.

 Are you looking for fast-news, hot-tips and market analysis?
 Sign-up for the Invezz newsletter, today.

 Amazon’s Q2 financial results versus analysts’ estimates

 According to Refinitiv, analysts had expected the company to print £62.18 billion in revenue in the fiscal second quarter.
 In terms of earnings per share (EPS), they had anticipated £1.11.
-In its report on Thursday, Amazon blew past both estimates posting a much higher £67.78 billion of revenue and £7.85 of adjusted earnings per share in Q2.
+In a massive win for those buying Amazon.com stock, the company reported on Thursday that it blew past both estimates posting a much higher £67.78 billion of revenue and £7.85 of adjusted earnings per share in Q2.

 The American multinational announced to have expanded its grocery delivery capacity by over 160% in the recent quarter.
 Its online grocery sales, it added, saw an about 200% increase in Q2 on a year over year basis.
 The Wall Street Journal said last week that Amazon invests in startups to access information.

 As per the online retail giant, Amazon Web Services generated a total of £8.24 billion in revenue in the second quarter, that represents a 29% growth on an annualised basis.
 In the first quarter, however, revenue growth in AWS was even broader at 33%.
 Amazon’s CEO Jeff Bezos added £9.91 billion to his fortune in a single day last week.